Al Seckel: Lawsuits and disputes

 Seckel was sued on several occasions after disputes over rare-book investment and sales.

 In a San Diego Reader article from 1994, Tom McIver (author of Anti-Evolution: An Annotated Bibliography) accused Seckel of failing to disclose financial information as leader of the Southern California Skeptics and misrepresenting his academic credentials.
 Seckel later sued McIver for libel over edits to his Wikipedia page.
 The suit was settled in 2007 under undisclosed terms.

-A 2015 profile of Seckel in Tablet Magazine by Mark Oppenheimer detailed several first-person accounts from individuals who reported that Seckel still owed them money including the widow of one of his mentors, his lawyer, a graduate student, and those who had engaged in rare book deals.
+A 2015 profile of Seckel in Tablet magazine by Mark Oppenheimer detailed several first-person accounts from individuals who reported that Seckel still owed them money including the widow of one of his mentors, his lawyer, a graduate student, and those who had engaged in rare book deals.
 The article stated that there were at least 25 cases involving Seckel from 1992 to 2015 in the Los Angeles Superior Court database.
 Oppenheimer reported that Seckel cultivated a false image, both with personal contacts and within the media, of himself as a graduate from Cornell with degrees in physics and math, as an affiliate of and candidate for doctoral degrees at Caltech, and as a scientist conducting research in conjunction with colleagues at Harvard University.
 Some of these inaccuracies were published in media coverage of Seckel, including in the Los Angeles Times in 1985 and 1987.

 Seckel was later accused of absconding with over $500,000.

 Collaboration with Jeffrey Epstein

 In 2009, Seckel was involved in organizing a science conference with financier and convicted sex offender Jeffrey Epstein.
-The Mindshift conference took place in early 2011 on Epstein's private island Little Saint James.
+The Mindshift conference took place in early 2011 on Epstein's private island Little Saint James and at a hotel in the US Virgin Islands.
 In attendance were scientists Murray Gell-Mann, Leonard Mlodinow, Gerald Sussman, and Frances Arnold, in addition to the actor and cryptocurrency proponent Brock Pierce.
+Seckel charged Epstein $25,000 for organizing the conference.

 An interview between Jeffrey Epstein and Al Seckel discussing perception appeared on Epstein's science website on October 17, 2010.

+Emails released by the US Congress in November 2025 show that in 2010 Seckel discussed reputation management with Epstein.
+Seckel charged him tens of thousands of US dollars for search engine optimisation, including downranking stories about his conviction and removing "toxic suggested search engine terms", and making edits to the Wikipedia article about him.
+Seckel worked to broaden Epstein's pool of reputation managers, describing in an email to one contractor that his goal was to "build a very positive humanitarian successful presence for Jeff that is pervasive on the web".
+By late 2010, Seckel told Epstein he had removed his mugshot from his Wikipedia page and replaced it with a more favorable image, removed content regarding Epstein's criminal activity, and inserted a large amount of information about his philanthropy.